ASAS-Labs/connected-robots/README.md

 - edge/cloud intelligence for real-time systems.

 The current public site supports the workshop accepted at **IEEE ICRA 2026**.

+## Why Connected Robots

+Advances in communication technologies, ranging from WiFi and 5G to satellite and emerging 6G architectures, enable robots to operate not only as standalone units but also as interconnected systems that share information, coordinate actions, and access distributed intelligence, with applications and decision-making increasingly leveraging connectivity to edge and cloud resources.
+This workshop focuses on how communication networks empower robotic autonomy and how autonomous robotic systems impose new requirements for communication infrastructures.

 ## Story and Motivation